zakodium-oss/react-plot-docs/docs/100_series/400_functionSeries.md

 ## Data

-In `FuntionSeries` we don't have data we just need precise our function using `getY` callback
+In `FuntionSeries` we don't have data props we just need precise our function using `getY` callback

 #### <u>Example:</u>